The old church interior.

-Beginning in 1947 and for the next nine years, the few Catholics who lived in Rabun County travelled to distant towns to attend Mass.
+Beginning in 1947 and for the next nine years, the few Catholics who lived in Rabun County traveled to distant towns to attend Mass.
 The first Mass celebrated in Clayton was in 1956.
 Father Bob Healy came down from Franklin NC to serve the needs of the Hollywood film crew that was working on the movie "The Great Locomotive Chase."
 After the movie was completed, Father Healy continued to travel to Clayton to serve the growing Catholic population, saying Mass at the Community Center or the American Legion Hall.
 A few years later, Bishop Hyland of the Atlanta Diocese was persuaded to authorize construction of a church in Clayton.

 In an inspiring display of generosity and missionary zeal the parishioners of St. Helena Church in Center Square/Blue Belle PA undertook financing of nearly all the cost for a new building project.
 They took up second collections at a monthly Mass dedicated to their adopted parish and on November 1, 1961 our St. Helena Catholic Church was formally dedicated.
 A Social and Religious Center was added in 1962 and in June 1963 a breezeway connecting the church and the Center was enclosed, completing construction of the old church campus.

 Prior to 1964 St. Helena was a mission of the Verona Fathers from Toccoa GA.
 In May of 1964 the Glenmary Missions established St. Mark parish in Clarkesville GA and took on St Helena as a second church, both of which were subsequently turned over to the Archdiocese of Atlanta in June of 1992.